-The College requires all Members, Trustees and members of the Senior Leadership Team to complete a Register of Interest on appointment and then annually at the start of each academic year.
+Previously, the College required all Members, Trustees and members of the Senior Leadership Team to physically complete a Register of Interest on appointment and then annually at the start of each academic year.
 The Register of Interests require the declaration of all pecuniary and other direct or indirect personal interests of not only the Member, Trustee or SLT Member but of their immediate family or close connections.
 A summary of all declared interests of Trustees and Members is also published on the College website at the start of the academic year and updated as appropriate.
-All original Register of Interests are held by the Clerk to the Board of Trustees.
-In addition, there is a standing agenda item at each Board of Trustees meeting and Committee meeting for those attending to declare any conflicts of interest.
+All original Register of Interests remain held by the Clerk to the Board of Trustees.

+In addition, there is a standing agenda item at each Board of Trustees meeting and Committee meetings for those attending to declare any conflicts of interest.